Integrating DIA Oracles on Somnia

 contract.
 The oracle uses predefined update intervals and deviation thresholds to determine when price updates are necessary.

-The following contract provides an integration example in RemixIDE, retrieving prices and verifying price age.
+The following contract provides an integration example of retrieving prices and verifying price age.

 Deviation